-Jackson debuts excerpts from her original ballet, Vanity Lane, at Harvard's ARTS FIRST Festival this month
+Jackson debuts excerpts from her original ballet, Vanity Lane, at Harvard's ARTS FIRST Festival

 On April 29th, Harvard Extension School student La'Toya Princess Jackson will take center stage at ARTS FIRST Festival for DanceFest to debut excerpts from Vanity Lane, an original ballet created and written by Jackson.
 Harvard's annual ARTS FIRST festival is a showcase of student and faculty creativity produced by the Office for the Arts.